 During 2005, the Company experienced unexpected difficulties in achieving anticipated levels of production at the facility.
-These issues delayed the process of identifying and qualifying a buyer for the business.
-While management made substantial progress in addressing the manufacturing issues that caused production to fall below plan, during the fourth quarter of 2005, management concluded that the Company was unable to attract a buyer in the near term and elected to cease operations at the facility during the first quarter of 2006.
+These issues delayed the process of identifying and qualifying a buyer for the business and as a result, the Company concluded that it was unable to attract a buyer in the near term and elected to cease operations at the facility during the first quarter of 2006.

-In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company recorded pre-tax charges of \$67.8 million in the fourth quarter of 2004 and \$28.2 million in the fourth quarter of 2005 to reduce the carrying value of the long-lived assets of the Elma, Washington facility to their estimated fair value.
-During the first quarter of 2006, management ceased operations at the facility and recorded pre-tax expenses of \$18.0 million for contract termination and other closure costs.
+During the first quarter of 2006, we recorded pre-tax expenses of \$18.0 million for contract termination and other closure costs.
 These charges and expenses were reflected within discontinued operations in the Consolidated Statements of Income (Loss).